gofer/wol-tools/README.md

     dev.your.local.domain 123.45.6.7 00:1a:2b:3c:4d:5e

-All columns have separated unary space ' '.
+All columns have separated by unary space ' '.